-Mauritius trusts and foundations
+Mauritius foundations in 2022

 Since 2003, Healy Consultants has been assisting high net worth individuals meet their individual and business financial goals.
 If properly structured, a Mauritius trust and foundation can be 100% foreign-owned, and legally tax-exempt.

 - The Mauritius Foundations Act of 2012 was introduced to enable high net-worth non-residents to conduct i) charitable activities and ii) non-charitable activities such as estate planning.